 I thought this soup was very tasty for an all vegetable minestrone.
 I would have rated it 5 stars but I did not follow all the ingredients.
 I sub'ed the chard for fresh spinach, used fresh herbs, thin slices of parmesan and omitted the squash.
 My favorite ingredient in this soup is the fennel....it think it's what makes it special.
 It is a popular request in my house during soup season.

+As written, this did seem very flat; also a bit sweet from the winter squash, with nothing to balance the sweetness.
 I added salt to taste, juice of half a lemon, and a teaspoon of red pepper flakes.
 I also used all chicken broth, instead of broth and water.
 I probably doubled the oregano, and used Mexican oregano.